College collaboration fund (CCF) - A peer-support programme to help FE colleges share good practice and develop quality improvement priorities

 Advertisement

-At least one of the colleges in the group must be a statutory FE college with Ofsted grade 3 (requires improvement) or grade 4 (inadequate) for overall effectiveness or other sub-judgement or ESFA inadequate for financial health.

-Colleges who’ve recently merged
+Colleges who’ve recently merged or are planning conversion

-You can still apply if you do not have an Ofsted rating because you’re a college that’s recently merged.
+You can still apply if you do not have an Ofsted rating because you are part of a college that’s recently merged.
 In this case, as long as one of the 2 previous colleges meets the criteria, you can still apply.

+SFCs that are currently in the process or planning conversion to an academy in 2020 to 2021 academic year are excluded and are not eligible to apply for the fund.

-Previous SCIF applicants
+Previous strategic college improvement fund (SCIF) applicants

-You can still apply if you’ve previously received SCIF funding.
+You can still apply if you’ve already received SCIF funding.

 Quality improvement themes

-Your programme of work must address at least one of the fund’s 3 quality improvement themes identified by DfE.
-These are listed in this section in priority order.
+Your programme of work, must address at least one of the fund’s 3 quality improvement themes identified by DfE.

-Programmes of work may focus on, for example:
+Programmes of work may focus on delivering improvements and effectiveness of:

 B: Financial and resource management

-Programmes of work may focus on, for example:
+Programmes of work may focus on delivering improvements and effectiveness of:

 - costed curriculum planning